Split testing is a crucial element in guaranteeing a successful online business.

 The most efficient method I have found is the Thrive Optimize plugin by Thrive Themes.

-If you are using WordPress and Thrive Themes without their membership, this video will show you how to set up an A/B test using Google Analytics Experiments.
+If you are using WordPress, this video will show you how to set up an A/B test using Google Analytics Experiments.

 Remember, patience is your biggest asset when performing A/B testing.